 What is an air squat?

 Air squats, more commonly known as bodyweight squats, are often used in training programs like CrossFit and other plyometric workout routines.
 They are done using only your own body weight, while regular squats may use additional weights instead with use of barbells or dumbells.
-The air squats target your thighs and glutes.
+This exercise target your thighs and glutes.

 To do an air squat:

 – Keep your feet at shoulder width apart and pointed straight ahead.

 – When squatting, your hips will move down and back.

 – Your lumbar curve should be maintained, and your heels should stay flat on the floor the entire time.